conan-io/docs/creating_packages/getting_started.rst

-  The ``os_build`` and ``arch_build`` settings represent the machine where Conan is running, so if you need to perform some different operation depepending on the current machine, like building with `CMake` if we are in Windows or building with `make` otherwise, there are the correct settings to use:
+  The ``os_build`` and ``arch_build`` settings represent the machine where Conan is running, so if you need to perform some different operation depepending on the current machine, like building with `CMake` if we are in Windows or building with `make` otherwise, these are the correct settings to use:

   .. code-block:: python